State high court upholds 130-year sentence for juvenile offender

 Justice P. Scott Neville, the only Illinois Supreme Court justice who disagreed with the majority, wrote in his dissenting opinion that the Will County trial judge who sentenced Lusby did not properly consider Lusby’s age, youth-related factors or the “crucial factor” of Lusby’s potential for rehabilitation.

-Linda Olthoff, one of the attorneys who represented Lusby, said in a phone call she was disappointed in the court’s decision.
+Linda Olthoff, one of the attorneys who represented Lusby, said in a telephone call she was disappointed in the court’s decision.

 “There should be a presumption against sentencing juveniles to life in prison.
-The court should have to first determine that (the juvenile) is so beyond rehabilitation and I think we would maintain that that didn't really happen here,” said Olthoff, who is an assistant appellate defender at the Office of the State Appellate Defender.
+The court should have to first determine that (the juvenile) is so beyond rehabilitation, and I think we would maintain that that didn't really happen here,” said Olthoff, an assistant appellate defender at the Office of the State Appellate Defender.

 A spokesperson for the Illinois Attorney General’s Office, which represented the state in this case, did not respond to a request for comment.